 The film, starring Helen Mirren, falls within one of my favourite cinematic sub-genres: English language films set in France.
 Better still, it’s a film focussed on food which is another sub-genre in itself.

 The exclusive two night run took place at the atmospheric Everyman cinema at Islington Screen on the Green.
-It was a lively celebration food and film hosted by Great British Chefs in partnership with Celebrity Cruises.
+It was a lively celebration food and film hosted by Great British Chefs (with whom I’ve done classes at Le Cordon Bleu) in partnership with Celebrity Cruises.

 “Silver Screen Cuisine” is part on an ongoing partnership to highlight Celebrity Cruises’ award winning cuisine on-board their 11 ships which draws inspiration from destinations it visits across seven continents.